Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 #### Declarative Configuration Viewer/Editor
 KongMap is deployed with a browser-based version of Kong's CLI tool, decK.
 Here you can view, edit, and export Kong declarative configurations for your open source and Enterprise clusters via YAML.
-Declarative configuration editing can be disabled by KongMap configuration, or managed with RBAC permissions if using Kong Enterprise.
+Declarative configuration editing can be disabled by KongMap configuration, or managed with RBAC permissions if using Kong Gateway.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-deck.png?raw=true "kongmap")